Rookout/deployment-examples/java-gradle/README.md

-# Quickstart for Java + Rookout and Docker-compose
+# Quickstart for Java + Gradle and Docker-compose

 A sample application for using Rookout to debug a Java app built using Gradle, and deployed using Docker Compose.